Akankshap24/Webdevelopment/HTML/README.md

 - Heading levels from 1 to 6 will decrease the size.
 - Heading can be defined with the “align” attribute, which can align left, center, right, or justify.

+## FAQ: Why to use heading element for headings?

+- Heading elements will make your topics SEO friendly.
+- SEO can identify the topics on your page if they are defined in heading.